 Terry Waller (below) developed the Water for All Method, a.k.a.
 ‘Baptist Drilling Method,’ over many years as a Baptist missionary in Equatorial Guinea and Bolivia, because water was such a critical need for the people he knew.

-The short term goals are to continue making hundreds of good, locally-maintainable family wells and pumps, and to enjoy relationship with those communities.
+The physical goal is to continue making hundreds of good, locally-maintainable family wells and pumps.

 WFA Method highlights

-The work is manual, so it is more manageable and reproducible in the domestic rural context than large machines.
+The work is manual, so it is far more affordable and reproducible in the domestic rural context than large machines.

-The pumps are designed for simple, affordable maintenance so that well owners can easily replace worn parts and keep their wells working indefinitely, and the well owners are trained to do so.
+The pumps are designed for simple, affordable maintenance so that well owners can easily replace worn parts and keep their wells working indefinitely.

 Well Clubs